MicrosoftDocs/VBA-Docs/api/Access.Application.CreateGroupLevel.md

 For example, suppose you are building a custom wizard that provides the user with a choice of fields on which to group data when designing a report.
 Call the **CreateGroupLevel** method from your wizard to create the appropriate groups according to the user's choice.

-You can use the **CreateGroupLevel** method when designing a wizard that creates a report with groups or totals.
+Use the **CreateGroupLevel** method when designing a wizard that creates a report with groups or totals.
 The **CreateGroupLevel** method groups or sorts data on the specified field or expression and creates a header and/or footer for the group level.

 The **CreateGroupLevel** method is available only in report Design view.